Grand home builds that ended in disaster

 Hamilton Palace, Sussex, UK

-Located in the English town of Uckfield in Sussex, Hamilton Palace is a truly spectacular private mansion – or at least it was supposed to be when the project was started some 36 years ago.
-Despite work beginning in 1985, scaffolding remains in place around the grand structure; an eerie reminder of the home's disastrous construction journey.
-With two huge wings, a golden dome and a private, lakeside mausoleum, this palace would have been dazzling...
+In the English town of Uckfield in Sussex, Hamilton Palace is a truly spectacular private mansion – or at least it was supposed to be when the project was started in 1985.
+Scaffolding remains in place around the grand structure; an eerie reminder of the home's disastrous construction journey.

 Hamilton Palace, Sussex, UK